 Vulnerability is an integral part of our soul's expression.
 It is our common power.
 I imagine it to be like a golden thread strung through the blueprint of every soul, connecting us to one another like a chain of paper dolls—fragile, but infinitely capable canvases.
 We are all the same on the inside, seeking a community where we can be accepted and show our true selves.
 We turn to our neighbors for acceptance while our neighbors look to us for theirs.
 Each of us bound and unmoving, afraid to be the one to show our humanness first.

 This is especially true for those of us who were raised in the West.
 We no longer have the teachings or ceremonies in place that helps us mature from being passionately vulnerable to becoming powerfully vulnerable.
 We're not told there's a difference between the two.
 I have spent most my life in a state of passion.
-Fueled by my desire to serve, I let it get me to where I thought I needed to be.
-But passion has a way of taking over, spreading like a wildfire over my discernment.
+Fueled by my desire to serve, I let it get me to where I thought I needed to be, but passion has a way of taking over, spreading like a wildfire over discernment.
 It would engulf my intuition and my experiences; inviting anything in, good or bad, just as long as I had something to feel.

 I was that person without social boundaries.